kasun-fernando/personal-webpage/_pages/outreach.md

 title: Outreach
 permalink: /Outreach/
 ---
 Since I am part of the visible minority, through my lived experiences, I have understood the importance of role models, visibility, and the availability of opportunities during school and further education.
 That is why I have contributed to outreach and diversity promotion activities since the beginning of my undergraduate studies.
-Below, I have listed four key avenues through which I was involved.
+Below, I have listed several ways I have contributed to the wider community.

+### EPSRC Mathematical Science Early Career Forum

+The Mathematical Sciences ECF is an informal adivsory body helping with two-way communication between EPSRC and early career mathematicians.

 ### The Fields Institute & the Fields Academy